alan-b-lima/handwritten_digits_example/README.md

 # Recognizing Handwritten Digits

-This project is a simple implementation of a Neural Network to recognize handwritten digits using the MNIST dataset.
+This project is a simple implementation of a Neural Network to recognize handwritten digits using the MNIST dataset[^siramdasu].
 The neural network is built from scratch in Go.

 # Project Structure